-No body protector can prevent serious injury in every situation, but they can increase the chances of staying alive and reduce the severity of injuries.
+No body protector can prevent serious injury in every situation, but they can increase your chances of staying alive and reduce the severity of injuries.

-As air jackets become more popular, some riders are choosing to wear one over a level three body protector to enhance their protection, as air jackets purport to offer further safety features.
-However, these jackets – which are made with airbags which inflate when a mechanism is activated as the rider is thrown from the horse, and attach to the saddle with a lanyard – are still relatively new to the market and do not currently meet any recognised safety standard on their own.
+Air jackets attach to the saddle with a lanyard and are made with airbags which inflate when a mechanism is activated as the rider is thrown from the horse.
+However, they are still relatively new to the market and do not currently meet any recognised safety standards.

-If worn alone, they offer little protection to the rider, and manufacturers state clearly that they should ideally be worn with a BETA level three EN13158 body protector.
-Air jackets work well for flat falls but offer limited, if any, protection against direct kicks when falling or on the ground.
+When worn alone, they offer little protection to the rider.
+Manufacturers state clearly that they should ideally be worn with a BETA Level three, EN13158 body protector.
+Air jackets work well for flat falls but offer limited, if any protection against direct kicks when falling or on the ground.

-Hybrid versions of these garments are available, combining a body protector, which should always be approved to BETA Level 3, with an air jacket.
+Hybrid versions are available, combining a body protector with an air jacket.

-Here are the BHS Assessments Body Protector Standards and BHS Events Body Protector Standards for 2022.
+Here are the current BHS Assessments and Events Body Protector Standards